We call upon the federal, provincial, territorial, and Aboriginal governments to commit to reducing the number of

 - No formal mechanism in place at the federal, provincial or territory levels to monitor and assess neglect investigations but there are a number of initiatives under way in all jurisdictions.

 - 55% of Federal funding of $3,295M from Budgets 2016, 2018 and 2019 is back-ended to after the 2019 election.
 Multiple initiatives in provinces and territories to address provincial/territory jurisdictions.
-Manitoba has eliminated the use of Birth Alerts as of June 30, 2020 and Saskatchewan announced on January 25, 2021 that they will end the practice on Feb.
-1, 2021.
+Manitoba has eliminated the use of Birth Alerts as of June 30, 2020 and Saskatchewan and PEI have ended the practice of Birth Alerts as of Feb, 1, 2021

 - Canadian Association of Social Work Education Action Plan is being implemented.
 Canadian Association of Social Workers and Provincial Social Work organizations have multiple initiatives under way.